chuckmasterson/chuckmasterson.github.io/_posts/2018-05-16-play-catch-up.md

 But on the way, I had an amazing time.
 The first day was a shake-out period for problems with the gear setup, but once I rejiggered the load at that bike shop, there weren't any more problems, so I just enjoyed the Hardwood Creek/Sunset Prairie Bike Trail, twenty-two miles of former Northern Pacific railroad grade paved by two counties, threading between I-35 and US-61 and neatly far enough away from both that I rarely had to listen to them.
 Instead I got to sniff cherry blossoms and watch horses and cattle graze.
 Spring has at last arrived in Minnesota, and it's making up for lost time.
 The weather is the cloud-tempered sun and breezy warmth that makes a whole Minnesota winter---even this year's with its two feet of April snow---feel worth it.
 The frogs are peeping up a thunderous chorus.
 The small towns I passed through---Hugo, Wyoming, North Branch---seemed clean and newly minted.
 This is going to be a good trip.

 I've been at ARC a few days, at first just recovering, then hanging out and giving tattoos.
 It's become known that I do tattoos.
-I gave one yesterday to Medora, another ARC community member, and after I finish writing here it's Misty's turn for another.
+I gave one yesterday to Medora, another ARC community member, an epic ten-hour fern (stick-and-poke is much slower than with a machine), and after I finish writing here it's Misty's turn.

-{% include fig.html src="SAM_1812" %}
+{% include fig.html src="SAM_1812" caption="I feel like it's always been there, but now other people can see it too."%}

 So I guess I'd better get to it.